John Nietfeld

 Tutoring System Project

-The goal of this project is to develop a Web-based tutoring system on one or more topics related to self-regulated learning and serious digital games.
-The objective is to integrate information/concepts learned from the course along with additional outside sources (journal articles, the internet, etc.) to create an informative program to benefit a targeted audience who is unfamiliar with your topic.
-In essence, you will become “experts” within one particular topic in the study of learning and then share your knowledge with others.
+The goal of this project is to develop a Web-based tutoring system on a topic within the areas of learning and motivation.
+The objective is to integrate information/concepts learned from the course along with additional outside sources (journal articles, the internet, etc.) to create an informative program to benefit a targeted audience.
+In essence, you will become “experts” within one particular topic and then share your knowledge with others.
 Remember that your tutorial should be interesting and engaging . . . a program you would voluntarily choose to interact with.
-Please consider choosing a topic that will benefit you outside of the realm of classwork (your job/future job, teaching, volunteer work, research, etc.).
-Create your site in Weebly, Wix, or Word Press - or notify Dr. Nietfeld if you choose another development platform.
-The project can be completed or in a small group (max 4 students).
-If completed in a group the completion of a brief confidential "contribution sheet" will be required and provided by Dr. Nietfeld.
-Below are a few sample topics:
+You will present this to the class, receive feedback from your peers in order for you to make improvements, and then provide John with an internet link for assessment.
+Please consider choosing a topic that will benefit you outside of the realm of classwork (your job, in your teaching, research, etc.).
+The project can be completed individually or in a small group (max 3 students).
+If completed in a group the completion of a confidential “contribution sheet” will be required.
+Some general topics are below but you should transform these into something more specific for your intended audience.
+For instance, Strategies for Improving Metacognitive Monitoring abilities in Reading for 4th graders.
+Once you have determined your topic inform John of your choice.

 • How to Promote Working Memory through Digital Games